 4. Downscale temporarily by giving up luxuries and convenience – Another consideration would be for you to downscale your lifestyle i.e. moving to a smaller rental unit for two years for you to pay less rent.

 It’s only temporary, and when you leave the smaller place, it will be to move into your own home, which could be considered a worthwhile sacrifice.
 You’ll find that giving up the ‘little luxuries’ for a while can make a really big difference to the time it will take to accumulate a deposit.

-Take a break from any expensive subscription for a few months example your digital or entertainment subscriptions, take up running instead of a gym subscription, or stick to home-cooked meals instead of eating out or buying takeaways, and you’ll be stunned how much extra you’ll be able to save towards your deposit.
+Take a break from any expensive subscription for a few months - for example, your digital or entertainment subscriptions.
+Take up running instead of a gym subscription, or stick to home-cooked meals instead of eating out or buying takeaways, and you’ll be stunned how much extra you’ll be able to save towards your deposit.

 5. Save all extras and use your loyalty programmes effectively – Put all your bonuses, tax returns, gifts, or commission into your savings account.
 In addition, free rewards programmes can give great value to customers.

 Once you’re ready to put down your deposit, remember not to exceed your budget - it’s easy to fall in love with a bigger home, but remember - this is your start-up.

 Buyers should purchase what they can easily afford and look for homes that offer letting opportunities, says Maseko.